KratosMultiphysics/Examples/particle_mechanics/validation/cylinder_on_inclined_plane/README.md

 However, in contrast to section 4.5.2 of (Iaconeta, 2019) the inclined plane is modelled by a line with unstructured elements with size 0.01m.
 On that line a non (grid) conforming Dirichlet boundary condition is imposed by using penalty augmentation based on (Chandra et al., 2021).

-The non grid conforming boundary condition is respresented by the copper coloured line in the image below.
+The non grid conforming boundary condition is respresented by the copper coloured line in the image below:
 <p align="center"> <img src="data/non_grid_conforming_bc.png" width="500" /> </p>